 This grilled lamb dish will certainly wow your family over Easter & at any other time of the year that you decide to cook it.
-Serving it family style means less messing around in the kitchen trying to sexy up multiple plates and more time to chat with your in-laws.
-Hmmmm hold on a sec, might need to rethink this one!
+Serving it family-style means less messing around in the kitchen trying to sexy up multiple plates and more time to chat with your in-laws.
+Hmmm hold on a sec, might need to rethink this one!

 Lamb is one of my favorite proteins to use.
 I have to say I really miss the lamb from back home.
 Where is home you ask?
 Good question, currently it’s Brisbane but my beautiful wife and I grew up in Dublin, Ireland.
 You really can’t beat the lamb from Ireland.
 It gets to roam free and snack on the herbs and plants in its natural environment.
 It really does add so much natural flavor to the meat.
-Recently, my wife, our now 19 month old and I moved from NYC to Brisbane, where the lamb is awesome but I’m sorry to say not as good as at home.
+Recently, my wife, our now 19-month-old and I moved from NYC to Brisbane.
+The lamb here is awesome but I’m sorry to say not as good as at home.
 But certainly a lot better than the lamb roaming the streets of NY!!

 The thing that I love the most about living here in Brissie is the fact I finally got my hands on a Weber BBQ.
 Yes, they are an American brand of BBQ coming out of Chicago.
 But my tiny little NY apt didn’t lend itself to too much BBQ’ing.
 PLUS everyone knows having a BBQ in Ireland means only getting to use it about a dozen times a year, while standing under an umbrella.
 So I never invested in much there.